 - If donating a vehicle, include clear title and keys.

-- Clean computer hard drives of personal and business information and include the operating system.
+- Clean computer hard drives of personal and business information.

 - Postmark or hand-deliver all financial contributions by December 31.

 - Leave items unattended outside a collection center.

 - Donate broken or soiled items.

 - Give items that have been recalled, banned, or do not meet current safety standards.
 For more information, visit the Consumer Product Safety Commission.

 Items We Cannot Accept

 Due to stringent government regulations and environmental and safety considerations, Goodwill cannot accept the following items: